jennifer-cooper/visualisations/README.md

 Includes web scraping, text mining, geospatial mapping, plotly charts and interactive tables.

-Full interactive visualisation html download [here](https://github.com/jennifer-cooper/visualisations/tree/main/outputs)
+Full interactive visualisation html download [here](https://github.com/jennifer-cooper/visualisations/tree/main/outputs).
+Click on the file, click download and then file>Save Page as to save the html to your computer.

 Open data sources include the following: